o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

 * Met all hardware and software requirements listed in [O3DE System Requirements](/docs/welcome-guide/requirements).

 {{< note >}}
 If you set up O3DE from GitHub and chose the [source engine](/docs/user-guide/appendix/glossary#source-engine) build type, you need to create a project from the command line and build it before you'll have a version of **Project Manager** that will work with your new project.
-For this reason, you will need to follow the instructions in [Creating Projects Using the CLI](../creating-projects-using-cli) to create a project for this engine configuration instead of the ones here.
+Follow the instructions in [Creating Projects Using the CLI](../creating-projects-using-cli) to create a project for your source engine.
 {{< /note >}}

 ## Launch Project Manager